ra559/cis106/labs/lab4.md

 4. list the `lab4` directory recursively.
 5. Use the `tree` command to list the lab4 directory.

 > **Take a screenshot of the terminal only.
-Your screenshot must show all the commands that you used to answer questions 1-5.**
+Your screenshot must show all the commands that you used to answer questions 1-5.
+Multiple screenshots is allowed**

 # Question 2: Removing Files and Directories
 1. Change your current working directory to: `/srv/`